 Badia di Campoleone - Room 101

 The terracotta floors characterizes the rooms on the first floor.
-The room has 1 double bed and 2 private bathrooms, one with a shower and one with a bath.
+The room has 1 double bed, a sitting area and 2 private bathrooms, one with a shower and one with a bath.

 All the rooms are for non-smokers only and are provided with wifi, Smart Tv, air conditioning, swimming pool and private car park.
 It's also equipped with hair dryer, towels and bed linen for the whole duration of your stay.
 The room is at your complete disposal and we've put care in every detail in order to welcome you in a clean and comfortable space, whether you're staying for business or just passing by.
 You're welcome, take care of it!

 Badia di Campoleone is an ancient historical residence located on a hill by a bend of the Arno river in the town of Castelluccio, 8 km far from Arezzo and surrounded by five hectares of park.

 In the main villa there are 24 rooms: on the first floor the suites are decorated with frescoes representing scenes of bucolic life and enchanted woods.
 On the upper floors, once reserved for the servants, large rooms have been created with private bathroom.

 The annexes of the villa, the ancient barns and stables, have been transformed into 14 apartments equipped with every comfort.

 The structure has a swimming pool with solarium, a tennis court, a 5-a-side football pitch and a large hall ideal for meetings and conventions.

 The garden features a raised vegetable garden: here the recipes of the restaurant come to life.